2025 Group show Sept UR'Square

 2000 Fotofestival Naarden (Naarden -NL

-Hanging the works made with volunteers in the cooperative art project during the pandemic in Elsene, Brussels (XLStaycation)
+Installing the works made with volunteers in the cooperative art project during the pandemic in Elsene, Brussels (XLStaycation)